DouweHorsthuis/sas/SAS-Course-part-2-out-of-4.md

   - `ANYDTDTEw.` which stands for any date format.
-It takes longer to calculate, but allows for dates that are not all written the same way to be turned into the same type of values. if the date is ambigues (1/12/2022, which can be januari 12th or first of december, it uses the clock of your computer.
+It takes longer to calculate, but allows for dates that are not all written the same way to be turned into the same type of values. if the date is ambiguous (1/12/2022, which can be January 12th or first of December, it uses the clock of your computer.
 This means it won’t be aware that people in the US don’t know how to write dates in a sensible way.
 You can adress this by using the `DATESTYLE=MDY or DMY` option.

 ## Formatting